tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 - Terminal ID (11 digits)
 - BIN number (6 digits)
-- Software Provider: Beanstream (If Beanstream is not listed as the software provider then you can experience some issues with settlement)
+- Software Provider: Bambora (If Bambora is not listed as the software provider then you can experience some issues with settlement)
 - Merchant numbers for each of the card types you will accept (11 or 12 digits per merchant number)

 <a name="royscomondesoth"/>